adafii/ties323/server/README.md

 ;; WHEN: Tue Mar 05 21:21:48 EET 2024
 ;; MSG SIZE  rcvd: 172
 ```
-- Most of the time configuring ns-ofu DNS went to reading manuals so that I understand what I'm doing.
+- Most of the time configuring ns-ofu DNS went to reading manuals so that I understand what I'm doing
 - At this point I went to my domain registrar site to set glue records and nameservers.
-This made me realize that I probably need a secondary nameserver to make this actually work.
+This made me realize that I probably need a secondary nameserver to make this actually work
-- I am not giving up yet.
-DNS might work if I use mail-ofu as my secondary DNS.
+- To get DNS to work properly, I decided to use mail-ofu as my secondary DNS

 ### Configuring mail-ofu as a secondary DNS (3 hours)

-- I used RHEL manual and [NSD docs](https://nsd.docs.nlnetlabs.nl/en/latest/index.html) as my source for this section.
+- I used RHEL manual and [NSD docs](https://nsd.docs.nlnetlabs.nl/en/latest/index.html) as my source for this section
-- OpenBSD manual entry for [nsd.conf](https://man.openbsd.org/nsd.conf.5) was also helpful for OpenBSD specific configs.
+- OpenBSD manual entry for [nsd.conf](https://man.openbsd.org/nsd.conf.5) was also helpful for OpenBSD specific configs
-- Zone file on ns-ofu was changed to:
+- Zone file on ns-ofu was changed to include the secondary DNS:
 ```
 cat /var/named/ofu.fi.zone
 $TTL 8h